 - Connect to external WMS/WFS data services for live layer updates

-- Configure layer styling, labeling, and interaction behavior
+- Configure layer styling, labelling, and interaction behaviour

 Use Cases#